neonevm/neon-evm.docs/docs/glossary.md

 ### Web 3
 In the context of Ethereum, these are decentralized apps that run on the blockchain and allow anyone to participate without monetising their personal data.

 ---

+### Wormhole
+The Solana Wormhole is an Ethereum bridge that helps transfer wealth from the Ethereum blockchain to the Solana blockchain.
+It also helps transfer liquidity between the Ethereum ERC-20 token standard to the Solana SPL token standard.

+---